+All vehicles are fitted with a catalytic system and can only use unleaded fuel.
 Unleaded fuel must be used for the emission control system to operate properly.
 Its use will also reduce spark plug fouling, exhaust system corrosion and engine oil deterioration.

-Use unleaded fuel with an octane rating of at least 95RON (Research Octane Number).
+The preferred fuel should have an octane rating of at least 95 RON (Research Octane Number).